fricciardi/datetime2/docs/timeofday.rst

    The ``to_utc`` argument, if present, makes the object aware and defines the number of hours that must be added to it to get UTC time.

-The other three constructors are:

-.. class:: WesternTime.in_hours(hour, to_utc=None)

-   Return an object that represents the moment of the day specified in hours, possibly fractional, elapsed from midnight.
-The argument must be a rational number, otherwise a :exc:`TypeError` exception is raised.
-Its value must be greater or equal to 0 and less than 24, otherwise a :exc:`ValueError` exception is raised.

-   The ``to_utc`` argument, if present, makes the object aware and defines the number of hours that must be added to it to get UTC time.
-It must be a rational number and its value must be ``-24 <= to_utc <= 24``

-.. class:: WesternTime.in_minutes(minute, to_utc=None)

-   Return an object that represents the moment of the day specified in minutes, possibly fractional, elapsed from midnight.
-The argument must be a rational number, otherwise a :exc:`TypeError` exception is raised.
-Its value must be greater or equal to 0 and less than 1440, otherwise a :exc:`ValueError` exception is raised.

-   The ``to_utc`` argument, if present, makes the object aware and defines the number of hours that must be added to it to get UTC time.
-It must be a rational number and its value must be ``-24 <= to_utc <= 24``

-.. class:: WesternTime.in_seconds(second, to_utc=None)

-   Return an object that represents the moment of the day specified in seconds, possibly fractional, elapsed from midnight.
-The argument must be a rational number, otherwise a :exc:`TypeError` exception is raised.
-Its value must be greater or equal to 0 and less than 86400, otherwise a :exc:`ValueError` exception is raised.

-   The ``to_utc`` argument, if present, makes the object aware and defines the number of hours that must be added to it to get UTC time.
-It must be a rational number and its value must be ``-24 <= to_utc <= 24``

 A :class:`WesternTime` object has four attributes:

 .. attribute:: western.hour